xriss/mamelist/readme.md

 This is nodejs so should work anywhere but we are assuming you are using bash here.

+This repo is also published to https://www.npmjs.com/package/mamelist so you could skip this first install step and just use `npx mamelist` instead as a replacement for `.mamelist` in the instructions bellow. npx will auto download from npm and run using node.

 First clone this repo and cd into it then...

 	npm install